Timișoara: Habsburg rule (1716–1860)

 After the victory at Petrovaradin on 5 August 1716, the Austrian army led by Prince Eugene of Savoy decided to conquer Timișoara.
 The Ottoman military, the kuruc and the Turkish civilian population were forced to leave the city after a 48-day siege marked by repeated bombings that destroyed much of the city's buildings.
-After the Treaty of Passarowitz (1718), the Banat of Temeswar became the province of the Habsburg monarchy and was proclaimed "possession of the Crown" with a military administration which ruled Timișoara until 1751 when it was replaced by a civil one.
+After the Treaty of Passarowitz (1718), the Banat of Temeswar became the province of the Habsburg monarchy under the German name of Temeschburg and was proclaimed a "possession of the Crown", with a military administration which ruled it until 1751 when it was replaced by a civil one.

 After the conquest of Banat, the imperial authorities in Vienna began an extensive process of colonization, inviting especially German Catholics from Württemberg, Swabia, Nassau, etc. who would become known as Banat Swabians.
-In Timișoara, the Swabians settled mainly in Fabric, where they strongly developed craftsmanship.
-The main function of Timișoara during this period was that of a military fortress.
+In Temeschburg, the Swabians settled mainly in Fabric, where they strongly developed craftsmanship.
+The main function of the town during this period was as a military fortress.
 The existing fortifications could not cope with the new military techniques, so the entire fortress was rebuilt in a late, flat and inconsistent adaptation of the Vauban style.
-It had an area 10 times larger than the medieval Turkish fortress.
-Between 1728 and 1732, Bega River was regulated, creating a navigable canal.
+It had an area ten times greater than the medieval Turkish fortress.
+Between 1728 and 1732, the Bega River was regulated into a navigable canal.